Olink Holding AB (publ) (OLK) Set to Announce Quarterly Earnings on Thursday

-Olink Holding AB (publ) (NASDAQ:OLK) will announce its earnings results before the market opens on Thursday, May 20th.
+Olink Holding AB (publ) (NASDAQ:OLK) is set to issue its quarterly earnings data before the market opens on Thursday, May 20th.
 Analysts expect the company to announce earnings of ($0.13) per share for the quarter.
-Investors that wish to register for the company’s conference call can do so using this link.
+Parties that are interested in registering for the company’s conference call can do so using this link.

 Olink Holding AB (publ) provides various products and services for academic, government, biopharmaceutical, biotechnology, and other institutions focused on life science research.
 Its products include Olink Explore for cardiovascular and metabolic diseases, oncology, neurology, or inflammation; Olink Target product line; and Olink Focus product line consists of custom developed solutions for customers that have identified a small number of proteins of interest to focus on.